huggingface/text-generation-inference/docs/source/basic_tutorials/stream.md

 # Stream responses in Javascript and Python

 Requesting and generating text with LLMs can be a time-consuming and iterative process.
 A great way to improve the user experience is streaming tokens to the user as they are generated.
 Below are two examples of how to stream tokens using Python and JavaScript.
-For Python, we are going to use the **[client from Text Generation Inference](https://github.com/huggingface/text-generation-inference/tree/main/clients/python)**, and for JavaScript, the **[HuggingFace.js library](https://huggingface.co/docs/huggingface.js/main/en/index)**
+For Python, we are going to use the **[huggingface_hub library](https://huggingface.co/docs/huggingface_hub/index), and for JavaScript, the [HuggingFace.js library](https://huggingface.co/docs/huggingface.js/main/en/index)

 ## Streaming requests with Python